What Is Shared Death Experience?

 Should I keep working with my dreams?

 Dreams can be tricky.
 Like many other life experiences, they can take us in the right direction or in the wrong one.
-But I believe they're given to us for a reason and that—as the Icon of the Resurrection clearly shows—God is always in the mix.
+But I believe they're given to us for a reason and that—as the Valkknot and the Icon of the Resurrection clearly shows—there is more than one perspective.

 Translate